devshawn/lab3-setup/README.md

 ## Running your project

+To run your project you'll have to start _both_ the server and the client.

+### Starting the server

 * The **run** Gradle task (`./gradlew run` in the `server` directory) will still run your Javalin server, which is available at [`localhost:4567`](http://localhost:4567).
 * The **build** task will still _build_ the server, but not run it.
+* The **test** task will run all the JUnit tests.
+* The **check** task will run Checkstyle along with the JUnit tests.

 The major difference here is that the _client_ side of your project is, effectively, an entirely separate project from your Javalin server.
-We've included a full API for the todos, which you implemented in lab 2, so there is no need to copy your old project over.
+We've included a full API for the todos, which you implemented in Lab 2, so there is no need to copy your old project over.

 > We don't expect you to have any reason to actually make _any_ changes on the
 > server side of the project, although you're welcome to look it over and ask questions
 > about it.
 We don't really "object" if you make changes to the server code, but
-> you should probably think twice about doing it.
-If you think you're "fixing"
+> you should probably think twice about doing it. **If you think you're "fixing"
 > something by changing the server code, there's a good chance the problem isn't
-> where you think it is.
+> where you think it is.**

+### Starting the client

 Once you have successfully run `npm install`, in order to serve up the _client side_ of your project, you will run `ng serve` (from the `client` directory as well).
 This will trigger the various tools in the